Climate Change Response (Emissions Trading) Amendment Act 2008

 The Climate Change Response (Emissions Trading) Amendment Act 2008 was a statute enacted in September 2008 by the Fifth Labour Government of New Zealand that established the first version of the New Zealand Emissions Trading Scheme, a national all-sectors all-greenhouse gases uncapped and highly internationally linked emissions trading scheme.
+After the New Zealand general election, 2008, the incoming National-led government announced that a Parliamentary committee would review the New Zealand emissions trading scheme and recommend changes.
+Significant amendments were enacted in November 2009.
+Obligations for pastoral agriculture were further delayed.
+Obligations for energy and industry were halved via a "two for one" deal.
+Free allocation of units to industry was made uncapped and output based and with a slower phase-out.
+A price cap of $25 NZD per tonne was introduced.

 Legislative history 2007–2008

 On 20 September 2007, after consulting on policy options for climate change and energy, the Labour-led Government announced that it intended to establish an emissions trading scheme to respond to climate change.
 Prime Minister Helen Clark stated: "The Government believes that an emissions trading scheme which puts a price on emissions creates the right incentives across the economy to use fuel and energy more efficiently".

 On 4 December 2007, the Labour Government introduced the Climate Change (Emissions Trading and Renewable Preference) Bill into Parliament.
 The bill amended the Climate Change Response Act 2002 by inserting an emissions trading scheme including all sectors of the economy and all greenhouse gases.
 The bill also restricted the commissioning of any new fossil-fuelled thermal power stations for 10 years.

 On 9 September 2008, the sections of the Climate Change (Emissions Trading and Renewable Preference) Bill establishing the NZ ETS were separated into the Climate Change Response (Emissions Trading) Amendment bill.

 On 10 September 2008, the Climate Change Response (Emissions Trading) Amendment Act 2008 had its third reading in Parliament and was adopted 63 votes to 57 with support from the Green Party and New Zealand First.
 The Climate Change Response (Emissions Trading) Amendment Act 2008 received the royal assent on 25 September 2008.